NVIDIA Isaac Lab

 Isaac Lab’s modular architecture and NVIDIA GPU-based parallelization make it ideal for building robot policies that cover a wide range of embodiments, including humanoid robots, manipulators, and autonomous mobile robots (AMRs).

-Isaac Lab is a comprehensive framework for robot learning—from environment setup to policy training and deployment.
-You can customize and extend its capabilities with various physics engines, including NVIDIA PhysX, Warp, and MuJoCo.
+This gives you a comprehensive framework for robot learning, covering everything from environment setup to policy training.
+It supports both imitation and reinforcement learning methods.
+Plus, you can further customize and extend its capabilities with a variety of physics engines, such as NVIDIA PhysX, Warp, and MuJoCo.

-NVIDIA Isaac Lab is also the foundational robot learning framework used by the NVIDIA Research and engineering teams developing NVIDIA Isaac GR00T.
+NVIDIA Isaac Lab is also the foundational robot learning framework of the NVIDIA Isaac GR00T platform.

 Teach Robots New Skills